 Membership in the National Honor Society is awarded only to students who have been selected by the Faculty Council for service, character, leadership, school and community service.
 To be considered, students must meet the scholarship standards set forth by the school's scholarship committee and have earned a minimum GPA of 3.3, be a junior or senior and submit an application for candidacy.
-Members must be in good standings to remain in the organization.
+Members must be in good standings, maintain their 3.3 gpa or higher and the student can not fail any courses to remain in the organization.